srccircumflex/botnc/README.md

 _see botnc-manual-page for more about the botnc-syntax_

 **Notes**
-1. The Parser do not append a space at any path-specifications
+1. No spaces are appended to path-specifications
-2. every file saved in a key, startswith slash '/'
+2. each file stored in a key, startswith slash '/'
-3. ... every path saved in a key, do not endswith slash '/'
+3. ... every path stored in a key, doesn't endswith slash '/'
-4. the bash-home-char '~' will not be escaped
+4. '~' will not escaped
 ****
 _This script is writen on and for Linux.
 Not tested on Windows_